hardy6413/AutomatBiletowyMpk/README.md

 # AutomatBiletowyMpk
-Simple project that I had to do  to pass a subject on my University
+Simple ticket machine project that I had to do  to pass a subject on my University